Exclusively for zoos.media – 26.04.2019. Author: Philipp J. Kroiß

 One Green Planet: Turning lies into business

 Many people and companies try to make money with lies about animals and feigned compassion – much like One Green Planet and its affiliate companies.
-This first site mainly publishes obsequious reporting for the animal rights industry, and barely manages any articles without pointless clickbait.
+This first site mainly publishes obsequious reporting for the animal rights industry, and barely manages to produce any articles without pointless clickbait.
 The creative use of the truth, to put it mildly, is an inherent part of this dubious business model.
 They now want to shut down Loro Parque and send the animals into sanctuaries.

 The trick behind it all